Chapter 2: What Does Your Travel Insurance Cover?

 If you’re stranded and are having a medical emergency, travel insurance can help pay the cost of your evacuation to a hospital.

-But most importantly, there’s the emergency medical coverage (or travel medical insurance) offered by many travel insurance plans.
+But most importantly, there’s the emergency medical expense coverage (or travel medical insurance) offered by many travel insurance plans.

 Primary Insurance: